Strawberries Do Crunch

 Remember eat a little now and enjoy it and, if in an hour or two you are hungry, then go through the same process again.
 There are no diet rules in conscious eating.
 You do not need to eliminate any food groups.
 In fact I would encourage you to include them all, as it is important that your body receives all food groups to gain the nutrients needed to function effectively.

-Have a question for Lenore?
-Ask or leave a comment below!
+Have a question for Lenore or want to leave a comment?
+Click here.